ahendricks1/CS61_Handbook/hash_table.md

 # Hash Table

-A hash table takes in a key and then uses a hash function, which is a unique algorithm to convert the key into an index, which then points at the original key which has now become a value.
+A hash table takes in a key and then uses a hash function, a unique algorithm, to convert the key into an index which then points at the the original key:value pair.

 In memory, a hash table looks like this: